Mongraal: 2023–2025: Return with MrSavage

 With the return of the Chapter 1 map on November 3, 2023, Jackson started playing Fortnite again.
-Ahead of Chapter 5, Season 1's FNCS, Jackson started playing competitively with fellow World Cup player Martin 'MrSavage' Foss Andersen.
-The duo went on to qualify for the grand finals.
-This was the first FNCS grand finals that Jackson qualified to since winning FNCS over three years prior.
+Ahead of Chapter 5, Season 1's FNCS – known as FNCS Major 1 – Jackson started playing competitively with fellow World Cup player Martin "MrSavage" Foss Andersen.
+The duo went on to qualify for the Grand Finals.
+This was the first grands that Jackson qualified to since winning FNCS over three years prior.

-After failing to qualify for FNCS in Chapter 5, Season 2 with Andersen, the duo moved to the North American region to attempt to qualify for the 2024 Global Championship, by placing well in Chapter 5, Season 3's FNCS.
-Jackson and Andersen qualified for the FNCS grand finals, however couldn't place high enough to qualify for the Global Championship.
+After failing to qualify for FNCS Major 2 with Foss Andersen, the duo moved to Dallas to play the FNCS Major 3 on the North American region.
+The tournament featured ten qualification spots to the 2024 FNCS Global Championship, with up to a top 14 finish possibly enough to qualify depending on the placement of already-qualified teams.
+Initially contested off-spawn by Death and Ben "Edgey" Petersen, Jackson and Foss Andersen outperformed them during qualifying rounds, subsequently enjoying an uncontested drop spot in the Grand Finals, for which they qualified.
+One day before grands, Epic Games updated the "slurp cacti", upon which Jackson and Foss Andersen had been relying, to no longer respawn after being used to regain HP once.
+The duo went on to place 28th, failing to qualify for Globals.

-Following the 2024 Global Championship, the competitive gamemode switched back to trios.
-After playing with a few different triomates, Jackson and Andersen placed 8th in Chapter 6, Season 1's FNCS together with 'Panzer', winning one of the 12 games and earning $11,600 each.
+Following the 2024 Global Championship, the competitive game mode switched back to trios.
+After playing with a few different trio mates, Jackson and Foss Andersen placed 8th in Chapter 6, Season 1's FNCS together with Panzer, winning one of the 12 games and earning $11,600 each.

-2025–present: Split with MrSavage and Red Bull signature
+2025–present: Split with MrSavage and sporadic teammates

-After the 8th place in FNCS, Jackson stopped playing with Andersen, and has since failed to qualify for the FNCS grand finals twice.
+After the 8th place in FNCS, Jackson stopped playing with Andersen.

 On April 4, 2025, Jackson signed for Red Bull Gaming, in a deal lasting through 2025.

 On May 10, 2025, Jackson played in the FNCS Pro-Am with content creator Alastair 'Ali-A' Aiken.
 The duo finished last out of 20 teams.

+In January, 2026, Jackson once again announced his partnership with Martin 'MrSavage' Foss Andersen in a 40-second video, ahead of the 2026 FNCS played in duos.
+Their partnership, however, was short-lived, as Jackson announced their split on February 12, 2026, claiming it would be better for both of them.

 Style of play

 In 2018, Jackson pioneered the use of building and editing to win fights in Fortnite.
+He would develop a sequence of moves known as the "Mongraal classic", attacking opponents protected by their own box.
 In his prime, he was regarded as being one of the best at reflexes and aiming.
 Prior to his first retirement, Jackson was known for his temperament.